Topology

 Attributes

-Devices, nodes and properties have specific attributes characterizing them.
-Attributes are represented by topic identifier starting with $.
 The precise definition of attributes is important for the automatic discovery of devices following the MMRC convention.

-Examples: A device might have an IP attribute, a node will have a name attribute, and a property will have a unit attribute.
+attribute, and a property will have a unit

 Base Topic

-The root topic for this convention is mmrc/.
+The root topic for this convention is mmrc/

 Broadcast Channel